odoo/documentation/crm/leads/generate/website.rst

 As soon as you have dropped the snippet where you want the form to appear on your page, a **Form Parameters** window will pop up.
-From the **Action** drop-down list, select **Create a lead** to automatically create a lead in Odoo CRM.
+From the **Action** drop-down list, select **Create a lead** to automatically create a lead in Twenty20 CRM.
 On the **Thank You** field, select the URL of the page you want to redirect your visitor after the form being submitted (if you don't add any URL, the message "The form has been sent successfully" will confirm the submission).